-Syrian army troops advance on Aleppo as NATO calls air strikes 'blatant violation of international law'
+Syrian army troops advance on Aleppo as Nato calls air strikes 'blatant violation of international law'

 Troops are also said to be advancing in the contested Old Quarter, where they have captured several buildings, towards the rebel neighbourhood of Farafra.

-A rebel official told Reuters that the attacks had been repelled, but they expect two more assaults on a rebel-held district in the south of the city.
+A rebel official told Reuters that Tuesday's attacks had been faught off, but they expect two more assaults on a rebel-held district in the south of the city.

 The Syrian government announced last week following the collapse of a US-Russian brokered ceasefire that it intends to retake Aleppo - the last major rebel stronghold - for good.